sergei-mironov/litrepl/README.md

 - [Formatting LaTeX documents](./doc/formatting.md#latex)

-After the evaluation, Litrepl leaves the Python interpreter running in the background, its input and output pipes are associated with the folder where the document resides.
-We can use `:LStatus` vim command or `litrepl status` command to know the status
+Litrepl leaves the Python interpreter running in the background, its input and output pipes are associated with the folder where the document resides.
+We can use `:LStatus` in vim or `litrepl status` command line to know its status:

 ``` sh
 $ litrepl status